ljdyer/advent-of-code-2021/readme.md

 ## Finishing the problems

-- From 25th December 2021, I began completing the problems I had not been able to solve on my own by referring to other people's tutorials and solutions.
+- From 25th December 2021, I began completing the problems I had not been able to solve on my own with help from other people's tutorials and solutions.
 - Solutions after 25th December 2021 are included in bold text in the format [date solved (rank)].

 ## Points to note